MartinWie/AEnv/README.md

 ## Todos

 * remove -q and add -v mode
+* Live env updates for running services (IPC with child process that uses threading in the child process)
 * Add managing mode with TerminalMenu to read specific values
   * Function to add new entries
   * Function to update existing entries